Australia's hub for surfers and all-round fun seekers

 The Gold Coast is home to over 57km of coastline with countless surf breaks.
 The sand is clean and golden and most beaches are patrolled by surf lifesavers.
 Stand Up Paddle boarding (SUP) is becoming increasing popular as a sport because it’s almost too fun to be categorised as exercise; if you’re a newbie, you can sign up for lessons.
 If you want to ride the waves like a top surfer, this is the most idyllic locations to get schooled; try Get Wet Surf School (pictured).
 Take to the waters in an entirely different manner by learning the art of sailing – an ideal sport to learn as a group or family, on a cruise out to Stradbroke Island.

-Goldie is Australia’s theme park capital, home to Dreamworld opens in new window, Movie World opens in new window, Sea World opens in new window (pictured), Wet ‘n’ Wild opens in new window and Whitewater World.
+Goldie is Australia’s theme park capital, home to Dreamworld, Movie World, Sea World (pictured), Wet ‘n’ Wild and Whitewater World.
 Save yourself time and cash and buy your passes online: 'unlimited' passes are worth the higher price.
-The three-park pass opens in new window entitles you to extra savings and access to Movie World, Wet ’n’ Wild and Sea World, while Dreamworld and WhiteWater World also offer combined tickets.
+The three-park pass entitles you to extra savings and access to Movie World, Wet ’n’ Wild and Sea World, while Dreamworld and WhiteWater World also offer combined tickets.
 Avoid traffic and parking woes and catch the local bus to any of the parks.